A Self-Reflecting Formal Language: The objects

-The {\itshape universe\/} of reflectica --- that is, the universe of the structure in which reflectica is interpreted and whose elements are the values of the expressions of reflectica --- is the set of all nonempty \textit{strings} (also called words) in the \textit{alphabet} of reflectica.
-We call the elements of this alphabet the \textit{symbols} of reflectica, so a string may be thought of as a finite sequence of symbols.
-The notions of a symbol and a string belong to the ontological base of reflectica, therefore we will not provide definitions for these notions.
+The reflectica \textit{objects} are nonempty strings\footnote{A string is a finite sequence of symbols} in the reflectica \textit{alphabet}.
+We call the elements of this alphabet reflectica \textit{symbols}.
+The values of reflectica expressions and the expressions themselves are objects.
+We identify each reflectica symbol with the string of length $1$ containing that symbol; therefore, symbols are also objects.
+The notions of a symbol and a string belong to the ontological base of reflectica, so we do not provide definitions for these notions.
 We assume that the reader understands the notions like \lq the first symbol of a string{\rq}, \lq the length of a string{\rq} (that is, the number of symbols in the string), \lq the concatenation of two strings\rq , and so on.
 Thus, we do not define these notions either.

-We use single quotes \lq`{\rq} and \lq'{\rq} in the usual way to denote the strings of reflectica.
-For example, `${+}{=}$' is the string of length 2 whose the first symbol is the plus sign and the last symbol is the equality sign.
-We identify a symbol of reflectica with the string of length 1 containing that symbol; for example, we identify the first symbol of the string `${+}{=}$' with the string `${+}$'.
+We use single quotes \lq`{\rq} and \lq'{\rq} in the usual way to denote reflectica strings.
+For example, `${+}{=}$' is the string of length 2 whose first symbol is the plus sign and the last symbol is the equality sign; we identify the first symbol the above string with the string `${+}$'.